 And the final touch was using a small tube of black gel frosting for the eye balls.
 My little guy was able to make the eye balls with the black decorating gel by himself.
 (You couldn’t tell, could you?)
 They may not be perfect looking but they came out super cute!
 He is so excited to share them with his friends.

 I’ve included links for the products we used to make these adorable REINDEER COOKIES.
-These links are affiliate links, which means if you chose to purchase through the link, I will receive a small commission but it does not affect the price you pay.
-The money helps keep my website afloat.
+This post contains affiliate links, which means I may get a small commission at no cost to you, if you choose to purchase through my link.

 - Chocolate Cookie mix